-Even board members sometimes misunderstand how responsibilities are divided.
+Even board members sometimes misunderstand how condo maintenance and repair responsibilities are divided.
 They may pay for jobs that aren’t the condo corporation’s responsibility or refuse to get work done that is.
 These errors can lead to unnecessary spending or legal battles for the corporation.

 Where you’ll usually run into problems is with limited common elements.
 In some cases, or even just for certain elements, the condo corporation may take responsibility.
 In other cases, it may be up to the unit owner.
-It depends on your governing documents.
+It depends on your bylaws.

-2. Enlist the assistance of your community manager and attorney.
+2. Enlist the assistance of your property manager and attorney

 Your attorney will help protect your corporation from unintentional legal exposure because of something you did or didn’t specify.
 A disclaimer that the matrix does not represent a comprehensive list of all elements or responsibilities is something your attorney will probably recommend including up front.

 3. Draft a preliminary list of maintenance items

 Using everything you have collected, make a list of all the elements that require maintenance or repair work, or that will eventually need to be replaced.
 Label this list “Items” or “Elements.”

 4. Specify responsibilities for each item on your list

 Next to your list, create a column labeled “Unit Owner” and another column labeled “Condo Corporation.”
 Put a check mark in each column based on who has responsibility for the item.
 It’s also a good idea to include an additional column for “Comments” or “Notes” since some of the items or responsibilities may need explanation or have exceptions.